thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/users.md

 TBMQ allows administrators to securely log in as other users automatically, without requiring their credentials or manual authentication.

-1. Find the user in the _Admins_ table (you can only log in as other users).
+1. Find the user in the _Users_ table (you can only log in as other users).
 2. Click the _Login_ button in the corresponding row.

 {% include images-gallery.html imageCollection="login-as-user" %}